vivekphadol07/Sorting-Algorithm/README.md

                                   Swap A[i + 1] and A[high]  // Place pivot at correct position
                                   return i + 1  // New pivot index

+    - **Time Complexity :** Best, Average, Worst: O(n log n)

 ## 4. Heap Sort :
   -  **Idea :** Heap Sort is a comparison-based sorting algorithm that uses a binary heap data structure.
 It works in two main steps:
-            - 1) **Build a Max Heap:** Convert the unsorted array into a max heap (a complete binary tree where the root is the largest element).
+             1) **Build a Max Heap:** Convert the unsorted array into a max heap (a complete binary tree where the root is the largest element).
-            - 2) **Sort by Extracting Maximum:** Repeatedly swap the root (largest element) with the last element, then heapify the reduced heap until the array is sorted.
+             2) **Sort by Extracting Maximum:** Repeatedly swap the root (largest element) with the last element, then heapify the reduced heap until the array is sorted.
   - **Pseudo Code :**

                             HEAP_SORT(A):